 - CNDT recipients are not eligible for any other state aid but may apply for federal or institutional aid.

 Discharge of Loan through Service

 CNDT is first and foremost a loan.
 However, the loan can be discharged on the basis of one year’s service for one year of funding received.
-A CNDT loan will convert to an interest-free scholarship (be discharged) for recipients who complete the program of study, obtain the required license, and serve as dyslexia therapists in a public school/district in Mississippi for one year for every year of funding received.
-Loan/Scholarship recipients who choose not to fulfill the service obligation will be required to repay the loan in full with interest.
+A CNDT loan will be forgiven (discharged) for recipients who complete the program of study, obtain the required license, and serve as dyslexia therapists in a public school/district in Mississippi for one year for every year of funding received.
+Forgivable loan recipients who choose not to fulfill the service obligation will be required to repay the loan in full with interest.